hershd23/buzzdb-docs/docs/part2/lab2.rst

 Project Description
 -------------------
 The goal of the lab is to implement ``Logging`` and ``Recovery`` mechanism in buzzdb.
 You need to implement a write ahead logging (WAL) under No-Force/Steal policy.
-You need to log every page-level write operation and trasancation command.
+You need to log every page-level write operation and transaction command.

 Program Specification
 -----------------------